longturn/freeciv21/docs/General/Manuals/client-manual.rst

 player :guilabel:`Turn Done` button is replaced with a countdown timer.
 On the right hand side of the :guilabel:`Mini Map` are zoom buttons similar to what you would find in the `View Menu`_.
 Inside of the :guilabel:`Mini Map` you will see an area inside a white border.
-This is the portion of the whole `Map View`_ that is displyed on the screen.
+This is the portion of the whole `Map View`_ that is displayed on the screen.
 Right-clicking inside the :guilabel:`Mini Map` will cause the `Map View`_ to move to that spot.
 The :guilabel:`Mini Map` provides a quick way to move around a large map in this manner.

 .. figure:: ../../_static/images/gui-elements/mini-map-sp.png